 I am a first-year graduate student currently working with Dr. Jonathan Williams on analyzing young stellar objects and their protoplanetary disks in the Serpens molecular cloud.
-My primary research interests include star formation within molecular clouds, astrochemistry, and small-scale surveys.
+My primary research interests include star formation within molecular clouds and planet-forming disks.

 I’m originally from Kailua, Hawai’i, though I completed my B.S. in astrophysics at Yale University.
 While there, I studied satellite galaxies with Dr. Marla Geha as a part of the Satellites Around Galactic Analogs (SAGA) Survey and protostars with Dr. Hector Arce as a part of the Mass Assembly of Stellar Systems and their Evolution with the SMA (MASSES) Survey.
 As an undergraduate, I also had the opportunity to work with Dr. Jens Kauffmann from MIT’s Haystack Observatory, where I analyzed star formation rates within a variety of molecular clouds as a part of the Line Emission in Galaxies Observations (LEGO) Survey.